Coalgebraic Tools for Randomness-Conserving Protocols: Definitions

 Formally, we can take the state space to be

 and define $\dd:S\times\Sigma\to S\times\Gs$ by

 with start state $\eps$.
 Then for all $x\in A$, $\dd(\eps,x) = (\eps,f(x))$.

-As with the more general protocols, we can extend to a function on streams, but here the definition takes a simpler form: for $x\in A$,
+As with the more general protocols, we can extend to a partial function on streams, but here the definition takes a simpler form:

-A restart protocol is \emph{positive recurrent} (with respect to a given probability measure on input streams) if, starting in the start state $s$, the probability of eventually returning to $s$ is $1$, and moreover the expected time before the next visit to $s$ is finite.
+A restart protocol is \emph{positive recurrent} (with respect to a given probability measure on input streams) if, starting in the start state $s$, the expected time before the next visit to $s$ is finite.
 All finite-state restart protocols are positive recurrent, but infinite-state ones need not be.

+If a restart protocol is positive recurrent, then the probability of eventually restarting is $1$, but the converse does not always hold.
+For example, consider a restart protocol that reads a sequence of coin flips until seeing the first heads.
+If the number of flips it read up to that point is $n$, let it read $2^n$ more flips and output the sequence of all flips it read, then restart.
+The probability of restarting is 1, but the expected time before restarting is infinite.